dkhamsing/apns-guide/README.md

   * Follow the above steps
   * When generating the certificate, select "Apple Push Notification service SSL (Production)" instead of the Sandbox option
-  * You should replace "Development" with "AdHoc" or "Production" depending on what the certificate is going to be used for
+  * You should replace "Sandbox" with "Production" to know what type of push service each certificate is for

 ### Setup production push service for the App Identifier ###